Gambling in contests with random initial law: Introduction

-Seel and Strack studied the symmetric case where the contestants observe processes which all start from the same strictly positive constant.
-In this paper we will discuss an extension of the Seel-Strack problem to randomised initial values, whereby the starting values of the Brownian motions are drawn independently from the (commonly known) distribution $\mu$, and $\mu$ is an integrable probability measure on $\R^+$.
+The modelling assumptions of \citet{SeelStrack2013} include the fact that contestants are unable to observe both the realisations and the stopping times of their rivals and the fact that the privately observed stochastic processes are independent realisations of a drifting Brownian motion absorbed at zero.
+As argued by \citet {FengHobson14}, the setting can be generalised to allow for independent realisations of any nonnegative, time-homogeneous diffusion process since a change of scale and time reduces the problem to the martingale case of Brownian motion without drift.
+Henceforth, we will concentrate on the case of drift-free Brownian motion, absorbed at zero.
 We will focus on the two-player case.

-Seel and Strack found that in equilibrium players use randomised strategies, so that the level at which the player should stop is stochastic.
-Moreover, the set of values at which the agent should stop forms an interval which is bounded above.
-Our results will include that in equilibrium players use randomised strategies and the set of stopping values forms an interval (but now the interval may not be bounded from above).
+\citet{SeelStrack2013} studied the symmetric case where the contestants observe processes which all start from the same strictly positive constant.
+In this paper, we will discuss an extension of the Seel--Strack problem to randomised initial values, whereby the starting values of the Brownian motions are drawn independently from the (commonly known) distribution $\mu$, where $\mu$ is any integrable probability measure on $\R^+$.
+This might correspond to casino gamblers who are obliged to participate in a minimum number of bets before closing out their position, fund managers with different initial portfolios (which are unknown to competing agents) or to newly installed CEOs taking positions in companies of different strengths.